Philippine Labor Laws 101: A Comprehensive Guide for Employers

 Seasonal Employment

 Additionally, you can negotiate a regular seasonal employee arrangement with workers.
-During the off-season, employees are temporarily laid off, then reemployed during peak seasons or holidays.
+Employees are temporarily laid off during the off-season and then re-employed during peak seasons or holidays.

 Fixed-term Employment

-Fixed-term or contractual employment is when you hire employees for a job with a set elapsed time.
-You and a fixed-term employee negotiate contract terms beforehand, and their tenure will automatically be terminated once the contract ends.
+Fixed-term or contractual employment is when you hire employees with a set elapsed time.
+You and the fixed-term employee negotiate contract terms beforehand, and their tenure is automatically terminated once the contract ends.

 Contributions: